soumendus/fastest_time_of_given_hiking_trip/README.md

 # 4. Standards and best practices.

 Indent the code and document it.
 I have done that.
 Organize all the classes to a header file and the function definitions to CPP files.
 Currently code organization is pending.
 I will do it eventually.
-I only got a few hours to work in Saturday and some time to ubload the code in Sunday.
-Did not have much time.
+I only got a few hours to work in Saturday and some time to upload the code in Sunday.
+Did not get much time.

 # 5. Explanation